mdgriffith/stylish-elephants/v5-Alpha-2-changes.md

 `Attribute msg` - What you're used to.
 This **cannot** be used in a mouseOver/focused/etc.

-`Attr decorative msg` - A new attribute alias for attributes that can be used as a noraml attribute or in `mouseOver`, `focused`, etc.
+`Attr decorative msg` - A new attribute alias for attributes that can be used as a normal attribute or in `mouseOver`, `focused`, etc.  I like to think of this as a *Decorative Attribute*.

 # Input